-A Notice of Adverse Benefit Determination is a letter that your MHP will send you if it makes a decision to deny, limit, delay, or end services you and your provider believe you should get.
-A Notice of Adverse Benefit Determination is also used to tell you if your grievance, appeal, or expedited appeal was not resolved in time, or if you didn't get services within the MHP's timeline standards for providing services.
+A Notice of Adverse Benefit Determination is a letter that Madera County Department of Behavioral Health Services will send you if it makes a decision to deny, limit, reduce, delay, or end services you and your provider believe you should get.
+This includes a denial of payment for a service, a denial based on claiming the services are not covered, a denial based on claiming the services are not medically necessary, a denial that the service is for the wrong delivery system, or a denial of a request to dispute financial liability.
+A Notice of Adverse Benefit Determination is also used to tell you if your grievance, appeal, or expedited appeal was not resolved in time, or if you did not get services within Madera County Department of Behavioral Health Services' timeline standards for providing services.